Illegal Dumping Prevention

 • Successful applicants must liaise with EPA on media or other promotion of the project and acknowledge the funding contribution made by EPA.

-• Publicity materials (such as brochures, signage, advertising) produced for projects funded by the Illegal Dumping Prevention Program must be in line with EPA-developed Report Illegal Dumping branding and style guides.
+• Publicity materials to promote reporting of illegal dumping (such as brochures, signage, advertising) produced for projects funded by the Illegal Dumping Prevention Program must be in line with EPA-developed Report Illegal Dumping instructions for use.

 • Up to 20% of the project budget can be used for installing signage or developing education materials to improve public reporting of illegal dumping.